Wexop/RandomEnemiesSize/Thunderstore/README.md

 **FOR CUSTOM INTERIORS**

+To use this feature **you need install the mod LethalLevelLoader**.

 You can multiply the previous configs size for every interiors (and every monster in every interior !)

 **Recommended:**